 Regular and punctual attendance on all clinical days is required.
 Students should carefully review the attendance policies stated within the clinical courses syllabi.
 Absences or tardies from clinical for reasons other than health or emergencies will not be tolerated and the student will be subject to the Progressive Discipline policy which may ultimately result in being withdrawn from the Program.
 There will be no MAKE UP days for missed clinical days.
 Each day missed will result in "0" points earned.
 More than 2 days missed will be subject to dismissal from the program.
 Students may submit an excuse for the days missed in order to continue in the program.
 A student that is out of Dress Code will sent home immediately.
-The student will not be able to return to the clinical site for that day of violation nor will the student be able to for dismissal from the program.
+The student will not be able to return to the clinical site for that day.
+NO Shows and No call in will be grounds for dismissal from the program.